rients2/Prog1_Final_Assignment/README.md

 # Prog1_Final_Assignment
-Repository for the Programming 1 final assignment
+Repository for the Programming 1 final assignment made by Rients Dalstra

+# how to run